hungyipu/Odyssey/README.md

 # Odyssey_Edu
-An educational software, [Odyssey_Edu] (https://odysseyedu.wordpress.com/), is devloped together with Odyssey for visualizing the ray trajectories in the Kerr spacetime.
+An educational software, [Odyssey_Edu](https://odysseyedu.wordpress.com/), is devloped together with Odyssey for visualizing the ray trajectories in the Kerr spacetime.